syntax-punk/reddot/README.md

 comfortable coding experiece.
 By avoiding the use of other colors, the theme is very easy on the eyes, especially when coding for long periods of time in dark enviroments.

-## Installation

-Instructions on how to install the project.

 ## Usage

  - Navigate to the VS Code extensions and search for `Red Dot`.